Anthony Papoutsis

 Differences Between RPE and RIR

-RIR indicates how many reps you have left before failure.
+- RIR measures estimated reps left before failure.

 Implementing RPE and RIR in Training Programs